Tapad/sbt-docker-compose/README.md

         - "0:5005"

 Once the container is started you can to attach to it remotely.
 The instance connection table will mark 'YES' in the 'IsDebug' column for any exposed ports that can be attached to with the debugger.
+See the [basic] (examples\basic\docker\docker-compose.yml) example for a project configured with debugging enabled.

 Examples
 --------
-In the 'examples' folder there are three different projects showing different uses for the sbt-docker-compose plugin.
+In the [**examples**] (examples) folder there are three different projects showing different uses for the sbt-docker-compose plugin.

 1) [**basic**] (examples/basic): This project outlines a very basic example of how to enable the plugin on a simple application.
 From sbt run the following to compile the code, build a Docker image, and launch a Docker Compose instance.